-Cover of The Handmaid's Tale A Novel
+Cover of The Handmaid's Tale (The Handmaid's Tale, #1) Special Edition

 by Margaret Atwood